notify your insurer of a change of employer

 Katrin Straub

-A new job brings many changes – also for your insurance.
-Find out what reporting obligations you have and how to optimally adjust your coverage to avoid any unpleasant surprises.
+A new job brings many changes – including for your insurance policies.
+Find out which reporting obligations you have and how to adapt your cover optimally so you don’t get any nasty surprises.

 The topic in brief and concise terms